 The state of Alabama provides no limits to the amount that a landlord may increase rent.

-It is common practice for a landlord to provide a minimum of a 30-Day Notice to the tenant before raising rent when there is no lease.
+There is no statute regarding notice for a rent increase; however, it is common practice for a landlord to provide a minimum of a 30-Day Notice to the tenant before raising rent.

-The state provides no legislation regarding rent increases.
+The state provides no statute regarding how often rent can increase.

 Although the state of Alabama provides no guidance regarding the amount a landlord may charge in late fees, he/she may not impose such fees on his/her tenant unless they are disclosed in the lease.

-A maximum of $30 may be added to outstanding rent when a check is returned (Section 8-8-15).
+A maximum of $30 may be added to outstanding rent when a check is returned (AL. Code § 8-8-15).

-There is no rent control in the state of Alabama.
+According to AL Code § 11-80-8.1 (2019), there is no rent control laws for leasing private property in the state of Alabama.